Ludovit-Laca/Laca_NS2021/README.md

 Bob wants to find out some relation between features of a mobile phone(eg:- RAM,Internal Memory etc) and its selling price.
 But he is not so good at Machine Learning.
 So he needs your help to solve this problem.

-In this problem you do not have to predict actual price but a price range indicating how high the price is
+In this problem you do not have to predict actual price but a price range indicating how high the price is.

+## Progres

+* [x] Predpríprava dát
+   * [x] Normalizácia dát
+   * [x] Použitie OneHotEncoderu
+   * [x] Rozdelenie dát na trénovacie a testovacie
+* [ ] Neurónová sieť

+## TODO list

+* Porovnať učenie neurónovej siete na normalizovaných a nenormalizovaných dátach.
+* Porovnať výsledky neurónovej siete v rôznom pomere trénovacich a testovacích dát.